GroovyRice/computerVisionTrafficCounting/README.md

 # Traffic Counting with Computer Vision
-Currently, this repository consists of 2 separated branches
+Currently, this repository consists of 2 separate folders of programs
 - [Main_Files](#Main-Files-for-Traffic-Counting): This section houses all the files that make the program run.
 Different versions will be categorised into folders.
 - [Learning](#Learning-OpenCV-and-Deep-Learning-with-Python): This section contains various files from exemplar code relating to OpenCV and Deep Learning practise.
 It allows for easy reflection.
 The footage of _Traffic_ can be found [here](https://drive.google.com/drive/folders/1VTXwcydJPd81ZAMDuM_sng3yKgEDluhB?usp=sharing)